gsroka/JungiThemeBundle/README.md

     ignore_null_themes: false
 ```

-The purpose of the option **ignore_null_themes** is merely to ensure that project will not blow up (:, but seriously to
+The purpose of the option **ignore_null_themes** is merely to ensure that a project will not blow up (:, but seriously it
-not show an exception after the installation of the bundle is complete.
+intends to not show an exception if a ThemeResolverInterface instance will return null which means that it can not match
+any theme for the current request.

 License
 -------